LAS VEGAS (KTNV) — The following is a roundup of breaking news from around the Las Vegas valley.

-Nevada Highway Patrol officials are reporting a fatal collision on northbound I-15 at Craig Road after a female pedestrian stepped out into traffic and was struck by three vehicles.
-Northbound I-15 is closed as NHP investigates the incident.
+The Nevada Highway Patrol officials are reporting a fatal collision on northbound I-15 at Craig Road after 29-year-old Amanda Miranda female stepped out into traffic and was struck by three vehicles.
+Northbound I-15 was closed as NHP investigates the incident.
 It is unknown at this time as to why the woman was walking in the lane.

 Henderson Fire Department officials report two deaths following a fire at an apartment complex located on the 2000 block of Ramrod Avenue, west of South Mountain Vista Street.
 The cause of the fire is under investigation.
 Click here for the full story and updates.

 Watch KTNV news and livestreams on Roku and Apple TV